BYD Seal 07: 2025 facelift

-On 15 September 2025, BYD officially introduced the facelifted Seal 07 DM-i in China, marketed as the BYD Seal 07 DM-i.
+On 21 August 2025, BYD officially introduced the facelifted Seal 07 DM-i in China, marketed as the BYD Seal 07 DM-i.
 The facelift brings a slight increase of dimensions, and brings the Seal 07 DM-i more in line with recent BYD Ocean series models, such as redesigned headlights and a grille repositioned to the lower air intake.
 The integration of a roof-mounted lidar sensor allows for BYD's “God’s Eye-B” (DiPilot 300) intelligent driving assistance system.
 It carries over the 5th-generation DM-i powertrain from the pre-facelift model.

+Seal 07 EV (2026)

+For the 2026 model year, BYD officially introduced the Seal 07 EV in China on 1 March 2026.
+It went on sale during BYD's Technology Day on March 5, 2026.
+It shares its body and design with the Seal 07 DM-i, which continues to be sold.